apache/cassandra-java-driver/upgrade_guide/README.md

 ## Upgrade guide

+### 4.5.x - 4.6.0

+These versions are subject to [JAVA-2676](https://datastax-oss.atlassian.net/browse/JAVA-2676), a bug that causes performance degradations in certain scenarios.
+We strongly recommend upgrading to at least 4.6.1.

 ### 4.4.0

 Datastax Enterprise support is now available directly in the main driver.
 There is no longer a